 That said, there’s no avoiding the likelihood that the UK government is having too much fun painting itself into an increasingly Europhobic corner to see sense before the end of the year and cooperate in establishing something like a Brexit-with-deal, as opposed to the catastrophic no-deal option yawning before them.
 So this has become an opportunity to advance some plans that have been bubbling around here for a while.

-Therefore: as of January 1, 2021, we’ll be launching the revised-and-updated Young Wizards New Millennium edition novels in both paperback and ebook formats worldwide*, via Amazon.
+Therefore: during Q1/Q2 of 2021, we’ll be launching the revised-and-updated Young Wizards New Millennium edition novels in both paperback and ebook formats worldwide*, via Amazon.
 (And yes, I know: I share a lot of people’s ambivalence regarding using this particular distribution entity.
 But right now it’s the best way to go forward with this effort and still maintain control over which countries and territories are in play—as I must do to be in compliance with my existing contracts.)

 A bit more detail on this.
 I can’t independently release the NMEs in print format in North America and the Philippines, because those rights are held by the present US/Canadian traditional publisher, Harcourt.
 Nor can I “go wide” on the NME ebook rights in the North American market: similar (if a bit more complex) reasons.
 But, that said… both print and ebook rights in the rest of the world are another matter.

-So starting January 1, 2021, if you’re in any country that is not the USA, Canada or the Philippines—barring any unexpected difficulties at the big-river end of things—you will be able to buy print versions of the Young Wizards New Millennium Editions via Amazon.
-(Hardcovers remain an exercise for some time in mid-2021.)
+So as 2021 progresses, if you’re in any country that is not the USA, Canada or the Philippines—barring any unexpected difficulties at the big-river end of things—you will be able to buy print versions of the Young Wizards New Millennium Editions via Amazon.
+(Hardcovers remain an exercise for some time in later 2021 / early 2022.)
 Amazon is presently putting in place ways to deal with the UK’s Brexit madness, which will relieve me of the effort of handling the paperwork-and-VAT complications at my end.

 An additional bonus: this tranche of books and ebooks will also include Games Wizards Play, which until now has not been available through sales channels anywhere outside of North America. …In countries which have previously had English- or other-language versions of the Young Wizards texts (France, the Netherlands, Belgium, Finland, Russia, China…) the books will be branded as New Millennium editions.
 In other countries, the NMEs will be the default editions and will not need to wear any additional branding.